The $L^p$ boundedness of the Bergman projection for a class of bounded Hartogs domains: Introduction

 \section{Introduction}

 Regularity properties of the Bergman projection have been studied for many years, in particular, its $L^p$ boundedness is of considerable interest.
-Decisive results were obtained by several people working on it, when the underlying domain has sufficiently smooth boundary (e.g. \cite{F}, \cite{PS}, \cite{M}, \cite{NRSW}, \cite{M1}, \cite{MS}, \cite{CD}, \cite{KP}, etc.).
-Most recently, in \cite{LS}, Lanzani and Stein show that the Bergman projection is bounded on $L^p$ for $1<p<\infty$, when the underlying domain is strongly pseudoconvex with only $C^2$ boundary.
+When the underlying domain has sufficiently smooth boundary, decisive results were obtained by several people working on it (e.g. \cite{F}, \cite{PS}, \cite{M1}, \cite{NRSW}, \cite{M2}, \cite{MS}, \cite{CD}, \cite{BS}, etc.).
+Most recently, in \cite{LS2}, Lanzani and Stein show that the Bergman projection is bounded on $L^p$ for $1<p<\infty$, when the underlying domain is strongly pseudoconvex with only $C^2$ boundary.
 However, when we look at some domains with serious singularities at their boundaries, the $L^p$ boundedness of the Bergman projection will no longer hold for all $p\in(1,\infty)$.\\

+There is also a sequence of papers concerning domains with non-smooth boundary.
+In \cite{LS1}, Lanzani and Stein consider non-smooth planar domains, and the ranges for $p$ depend on different types of boundaries.
+In a series of papers, \cite{KP1} and \cite{KP2}, Krantz and Peloso show that the Bergman projection for the two dimensional non-smooth worm domain is bounded only when $p$ is in a range depending on the winding of the domain.
+In \cite{CS1} and \cite{CS2}, Chakrabarti and Shaw focus on the $\overline{\partial}$-equation and the corresponding Sobolev regularities, over the product domains and the Hartogs triangle.
+Recently, in \cite{Z}, Zeytuncu applies Forelli-Rudin's inflation idea to consider a class of domains of the form $\{(z,w)\in\mathbb{C}^2|\ z\in\mathbb{D},\ \abs{w}^2<\mu(z)\}$, where $\mu$ is a weight on $\mathbb{D}$.
+We should point out that this class of domains is slightly different from what we focus here. \\

+As a well known fact, the Hartogs triangle does not possess a Stein neighborhood bases, and the Sobolev regularity of its Bergman projection does not behave well near the nontrivial singularity on the boundary.
+Hence, we may expect the $L^p$ regularity of the Bergman projection of the Hartogs triangle and its generalization will not behave well, too.
+In particular, here we figure out the exact range of $p$ for the $L^p$ boundedness of the corresponding Bergman projection. \\